stratapp-ai/stratapp-ai.github.io/_blog/make-extra-money-referring-stratapp.md

 We keep it simple:

-1. **register** potential client - by emailing sales@stratapp.ai, so we first check that client does not yet already belong to another reffer
+1. **register** the potential client - by emailing sales@stratapp.ai, so we first check that client does not yet already belong to another reffer
-2. **introduce** potential client
+2. **introduce** the potential client
 3. **receive** % of SaaS fees - quarterly, when the client reaches 20 or more paid users

 ## how can I learn more?